flutter/cocoon/dashboard/USER_GUIDE.md

 Flutter infra prioritizes running tasks against the most recent commits.
 This leads to some tasks never being run on a commit as the test coverage was provided from a more recent commit.

-### Why are some tasks outlined instead of solid?

-Outlined tasks indicate a task that is running as bringup.
-This can be for a number of reasons:
-  1. Validating a new test before it can block the tree
-  2. A test has become extremely flaky

 ### Why do some tasks have an exclamation point?